 How fake listing scams work:

-Fake listing scams, also referred to as “smoke and mirrors” scams, usually involve a scammer posting an attractive rental listing for a rental they do not own - often with a too-good-to-be-true price.
+Fake listing scams, also referred to as “smoke and mirrors” scams, usually involve a for a rental they do not own - often with a too-good-to-be-true price.
 The scammer will ask the renter to send a deposit or the first month's rent before they can see the property.
 While it may not have a direct financial impact on you as the property manager, it can still cause havoc for your listing.
 Some listing websites and agencies will actually suspend your listing once suspicious activity is detected on the site.
 From the potential renter’s side, fake listing scams can result in applicants being scammed out of application fees, security deposits, and first month’s rent, all without ending up with a place to rent.

 How to spot a fake listing scam:

 Red flag #1: The price is too low.
 Fake listing scams will use photos of your property, but post a price far lower than your monthly rental price, in order to entice more applicants to respond.